csiro-wsn/tutedocs/Connectivity/CN.3-Serial_Console.md

 ## 1.2.
 Prerequisites

-Ensure that you have completed the following tutorials.
+Ensure that you have completed/understand the following tutorials.
 > OS.1, OS.2, OS.2.1 and BRD.1

 ## **2.0 Setting up Console**